JasperFx/marten/documentation/documentation/events/projections/index.md

 ## Aggregated Views Across a Single Stream

-As of now (v0.9), Marten is only supporting aggregation via .Net classes.
+As of now (v1.0), Marten is only supporting aggregation via .Net classes.
 The out of the box convention is to expose `Apply([Event Type])` methods on your aggregate class to do all incremental updates to an aggregate object.
 Sticking with the fantasy theme, the `QuestParty` class shown below could be used to aggregate streams of quest data:

 <[sample:QuestParty]>

+## Aggregated Views Across Multiple Streams

+Example coming soon, and check [Jeremy's blog](http://jeremydmiller.com) for a sample soon.

+It's possible today by using either a custom `IProjection` or using the existing aggregation capabilities with a custom `IAggregateFinder<T>`, where "T" is the projected view document type.

 ## Live Aggregation via .Net